 A few notable suggestions on places to stay in Karpenisi are detailed below.

-My friend and I stayed at the Semeli Guesthouse in Karpenisi town.
+My partner and I stayed at the Semeli Guesthouse in Karpenisi town.
 Rooms start at €65 per night, and we had this magnificent view from our balcony.

 It was a cosy, homely place set in a traditional stone house.
 You can browse the latest room rates and availability at Semeli here.